bespon/bespon_website/docs/index.md

     with backslash escapes are supported.
   * **Integers**.
 And integers with various bases (decimal, hex, octal, binary).
-  * **Full IEEE 754 floating point support** with Infinity and NaN, including hex floats for cases when rounding errors aren't acceptable.
+  * **Full IEEE 754 floating point compatibility** with Infinity and NaN, including hex floats for cases when rounding errors aren't acceptable.
   * **Immutable data object model**.
 Duplicate keys in dicts are invalid and must result in an error.
-  * **A small list of special characters**.
-Every ASCII punctuation character does NOT have its own, special meaning.
+  * **A small number of special characters**.
+Every ASCII punctuation character does *not* have its own, special meaning.
 No constant wondering about what is allowed unquoted, and if it will appear as itself or something else.
   * **Sections and key paths** for conveniently representing nested data structures, without ending up with bracket soup or half a page width of indentation.
-  * **"Acceptable" performance** even when completely implemented in an interpreted language (see the benchmarks below).
+  * **"Acceptable" performance** even when completely implemented in an interpreted language (see the [benchmarks](index.md#benchmarks)).